GCP

 private_cluster_config ->> 'enable_private_nodes' = 'false'

-Once again you can use PostgreSQL’s JSON functions to parse the private_cluster_config field.
-If this field is set to false then this container cluster may be publicly accessible and allow SSH access.
+Once again you can use PostgreSQL’s JSON functions to parse the

 Recently, Google announced a critical OpenSSH vulnerability affecting Google Compute Engine (GCE) and Google Kubernetes Engine (GKE).
 This vulnerability allows remote, unauthenticated attackers to execute arbitrary code as root on affected machines.
 To quickly identify if your GCP resources are affected, you can use CloudQuery to export your GCP data to a PostgreSQL database and run specific queries against the gcp_compute_firewalls and gcp_container_clusters tables.
 These queries help identify potentially vulnerable compute firewalls and public GKE clusters by examining firewall rules and cluster configurations, ensuring prompt mitigation of this critical security issue.

 If you're ready to find out if you are vulnerable to the OpenSSH vulnerability on your GCP clusters, you can use CloudQuery to help maintain confidence in your CSPM by identifying potentially vulnerable cloud resources.
 Try CloudQuery for free and gain immediate insights into vulnerabilities and misconfigurations in your GCP environment.
-If you have any questions or want to connect with our engineering team, contact us or join our Discord channel.
+If you have any questions or want to connect with our engineering team, contact us or join our Community.